Attractions

 E H Vaage landhandleri, bageri og dampskibsexpedition

-Chocolateri, local food outlet and local craft products.
-The old trading post is today like a living museum, where you can see what a Western Norway trading post by the sea would have been like a 100 years ago.
+Chocolate factory, restaurant and local food shop.
+Today, this old trading post feels like a living museum, where you can experience what a rural shop and meeting place might have been like 100 years ago.

-In 1895, Engelaus H Vaage inherited the trading post from his father at Eie in Uggdal.
-He married rich, and built the shop where it stands today, in 1902.
-It was later run by his son Ole Vaage, until it was closed in 1987.
-In recent years, Haaheim Gaard Hotel has restored it and made it their seafront location.
-Haaheim Sjokolade also has its production and sale of handmade confectionery here.
+In 1895, Engelaus H. Vaage took over the trading post from his father at Eie in Uggdal.
+After marrying into wealth, he built the shop where it still stands today in 1902.
+It was later run by his son, Ole Vaage, until it closed in 1987.
+In recent years, Haaheim Gaard has restored the site and transformed it into their “window to the sea.”
+Today, it is also home to Haaheim Sjokolade, where handcrafted chocolates are produced and sold.

 Galleri Elisabeth G